BTG Pactual: Insider trading

 This case was closed and there was no impact to the public offering.
-In 2012, penalties for André Esteves' insider trading "force[d] the bank to amend its prospectus, give investors the option to reconsidering bids for BTG shares, and put a cloud over one of this year's highest-profile bank deals."
-In a statement, BTG Pactual said Esteves "believed the allegations had no merit and was determined to appeal the decision."
-However, Esteves did not appeal, citing cost and a loss of time as his reasons.
+In 2012, penalties for André Esteves' insider trading "force[d] the bank to amend its prospectus, give investors the option to reconsidering bids for BTG shares, and put a cloud over one of this year's highest-profile bank deals."The bank stated at the time that the allegations lacked merit and that Esteves intended to appeal, though he later opted not to pursue the appeal citing time and cost considerations.